-Provide the follo wing information, as applicable, with respect to o any land related to the project that at will be or has been acq uired during the la st two calenda ar years:

-Land acquisition is related to project ☐ Yes ☑ No Purchase Price: Not Applicable Fair Market Value: Not Applicable The project involves the establishment of a new facility or a new category of service Yes No If yes, provide the dollar amount of all non-capitalized operating start-up costs (including operating deficits) through the first full fiscal year when the project achieves or exceeds the target utilization specified in Part 1100.
-Estimated start-up costs and operating deficit cost is not applicable.
-Project Status and Completion Schedules For facilities in which prior permits have been issued please provide the permit numbers.
-Indicate the stage of the project's architectural drawings: ☐ None or not applicable ☐ Preliminary ✓ Schematics ☐ Final Working Anticipated project completion date (refer to Part 1130.140): July 1, 2025 Indicate the following with respect to project expenditures or to financial commitments (refer to Part 1130.140): ☐ Purchase orders, leases or contracts pertaining to the project have been executed. ☐ Financial commitment is contingent upon permit issuance.
-Provide a copy of the contingent "certification of financial commitment" document, highlighting any language related to CON Contingencies ☑ Financial Commitment will occur after permit issuance.
+Provide the following information, as applicable, with respect to any land related to the project that will be or has been acquired during the last two calendar years: Land acquisition is related to project ⊠ Yes ☐ No Purchase Price: Not Applicable Fair Market Value: Not Applicable The project involves the establishment of a new facility or a new category of service ☐ Yes If yes, provide the dollar amount of all non-capitalized operating start-up costs (including operating deficits) through the first full fiscal year when the project achieves or exceeds the target utilization specified in Part 1100.
+Estimated start-up costs and operating deficit cost is Not Applicable Project Status and Completion Schedules For facilities in which prior permits have been issued please provide the permit numbers.
+Indicate the stage of the project's architectural drawings: ☐ None or not applicable ☐ Preliminary Anticipated project completion date (refer to Part 1130.140): July 1, 2026 Indicate the following with respect to project expenditures or to financial commitments (refer to Part 1130.140): ☐ Purchase orders, leases or contracts pertaining to the project have been executed. ☐ Financial commitment is contingent upon permit issuance.
+Provide a copy of the contingent "certification of financial commitment" document, highlighting any language related to CON Contingencies ☐ Financial Commitment will occur after permit issuance.
 APPEND DOCUMENTATION AS ATTACHMENT 8 , IN NUMERIC SEQUENTIAL ORDER AFTER THE LAST PAGE OF THE APPLICATION FORM.
-State Agency Submittals [Section 1130.620(c)] Are the following submittals up to date as applicable? □ Cancer Registry APORS All ( ⊠All reports regarding outstanding permits Failure to be up to date with these requirements will result in the application for permit being deemed incomplete.
+State Agency Submittals [Section 1130.620(c)] State Agency Submittals [Section 1130.620(c)] Are the following submittals up to date as applicable?